Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Our Approach

 \subsection{Supervised Fine-Tuning}

 Our objective is to train the model to proactively assess the harmfulness of each input before generating responses.
 Training exclusively on refusal reasoning risks conditioning the model to reject all inputs indiscriminately.
-To counteract this, we implement supervised fine-tuning using our \tool\ dataset, complemented by a dataset of benign samples to retain balanced decision-making capabilities.
+To counteract this, we implement supervised fine-tuning using our evolved dataset, complemented by a dataset of benign samples to retain balanced decision-making capabilities.

 \textbf{Retain Dataset Construction}.
 We construct a benign dataset $\mathcal{D}_b=\{(q)\}^k$, containing $k$ benign questions.
-The augmented answer is divided into two components: the safety reasoning process and the original output generated by our target model $\mathcal{M}$.
-This reasoning process is illustrated as follows: \lstset{ backgroundcolor=, basicstyle=\ttfamily , frame=single, captionpos=b, breaklines=true }
+Mimicing Fig~\ref{fig:scot-template}, the augmented answers for benign samples are divided into two components: the safety reasoning process and the original output generated by our target model $\mathcal{M}$.
+An example of the reasoning process is shown in Appendix~\ref{sec:SCoT-template-benign}.

 To implement this, we utilize a prominent LLM (e.g., ChatGPT) to generate summaries for the benign questions.
 Subsequently, to preserve the model’s integrity during fine-tuning, we collect responses $a = \mathcal{M}(q)$ from the model.
 These summaries and responses are then integrated into the format above, which mimics the safety reasoning Chain-of-Thought (\tool), ensuring that the model applies consistent evaluation criteria to both harmful and benign queries.